Molorius/ulp-forth/README.md

 ulp-forth calling convention, which would be difficult to implement in assembly.
 Toggling a pin is 4 times slower.

-Written and copyrighted by Blake Felt.
+Copyright 2024 Blake Felt blake.w.felt@gmail.com

 # Contents
 * [Building ulp-forth](#building-ulp-forth)